 Loudon Wood Stone Circle is so deep in the woods that it is almost impossible to find.
 There are many little paths that look like they might lead into it from the main track, but the one that actually does?
 Virtually hidden.
-I succeeded in finding it again recently.
+I succeeded in finding it again in 2020.
 And it was wonderful.

 Within the circle glade, it was peaceful.
 It was warm.
 It was calm.